samir122145/MYGAME/README.md

 # MYGAME
 READ FIRST THEN TRY!
 YOU CAN MODIFY IT IF YOU WANT ITS OPEN SOURCE

 Welcome to samir game!
-Use this game to build and play your own Obby courses.
+Use this game to build and play your own or Share Obby courses.
 1. Movement & Play Mode:
 W/A/S/D: Move your character.
 Mouse: Free-look camera (Mouse is locked and hidden).